zackbrooks84/Neural/README.md

 curl -s "http://127.0.0.1:8000/fetch?url=https://arxiv.org/abs/2407.12345"

 The fetch endpoint automatically extracts text from PDFs and can pull transcripts from YouTube videos.

+### Security
+By default the server binds only to localhost.
+URL fetching is limited to domains and file types listed in the `web` section of `config.yaml` to reduce the risk of downloading malicious content.

 ## Mode 2 — Tiny trainer
 Your original model.py stays.
 Run: python model.py